zixoan/iona/README.md

 The variable and function naming is inspired by C#.
 Variable types are dynamically assigned during runtime.
 There are global variables, local variables, variable assignments and custom functions with parameters.
-String interpolation with variables and arrays of built-in types are also supported just like simple if statements.
+String interpolation with variables and arrays of built-in types are also supported just like if statements.

 ```javascript
 var helloWorld = "Hello, World!"